What if the job of a construction foreman is nothing like what you expected? Being in this role is one of the most rewarding jobs around.

 Similarly, the app allows the foreman to track the production progress of the entire project.
 This makes the process of tracking whether a project has fallen behind much easier than it was before.

-Construction is a very visual job.
+Construction is a highly visual job.
 In all those offsite meetings, a foreman is expected to present detailed photos of construction progress whenever he is asked.

-This is difficult for some foremen because they must lug around cameras, develop photos, and so on.
+This is difficult for some individuals because they must lug around cameras, develop photos, and so on.
 In short, it slows down progress on the job.

 However, a digital foreman knows that the old saying is true: there’s an app for that!
 Such apps allow them to take, edit, and organize construction photos using only their phone.